himanshu0085/fincart_docs/Document/aznewrelic.md

 ### New Relic Cost Components

-Minimal ingestion impact as **only metrics and limited telemetry are sent**, **not full database logs**.
+Minimal ingestion impact as **only metrics and limited telemetry are sent**, not full database logs.

 ### Advantages

 * Simplest architecture
 * Minimal operational overhead
-* Suitable for monitoring dashboards and alerts
+* Suitable for performance monitoring and alerting

 ### Disadvantages

 * Full database logs are **not available in New Relic**
-* Root cause analysis must be performed in Azure
+* Root cause investigation must be performed in Azure

 ---